PDrago55/wksp-module-3-node-5-post/__workshop/Exercise-2.md

 ## Extra

 If you feel inclined, you could create a better order confirmation page.
-It would be cool for that page to render they're order information.
+It would be cool for that page to render their order information.